Grant Recipients

 Merrimack Valley Food Bank: Gryphon Market After-School Culinary Program at GLTHS – $15,000

-Mill City Grows: Food Policy Council: Community Led Improvements to Nutritious Food Access- $9,450
+Mill City Grows: Food Policy Council: Community Led Improvements to Nutritious Food Access – $9,450

 THRIVE Communities: Reentry Housing Services- $25,000

 THRIVE’s project is to improve access to safe, stable, and affordable housing for people returning to community from the experience of incarceration, with the goal of ensuring housing is available at the time of a person’s release from incarceration.
-This will be part of a Wraparound Reentry Service, offering social support with access to stable housing, equitable employment opportunities, and consistent and appropriate mental health and substance use disorder services as desired.
+This is part of a Wraparound Reentry Service, offering social support with access to stable housing, equitable employment opportunities, and consistent and appropriate mental health and substance use disorder services as desired.

 YWCA: Spanish Speaking Women’s Health Connections- $22,270